 A study was conducted to evaluate the potential reversibility of phospholipidosis observed in 3-month and 9-month oral toxicity studies in dogs [see Sections 5.8.6 and 5.8.7].
-Female beagle dogs (n = 6 or 18/group) received 0 (vehicle) or 1000 mg/kg OD of oral EBR for 1 month, and an approximately 3-month treatmentperiod after the end of dosing was scheduled for some of the this study, electron microscopy of mesenteric lymph nodes was also performed after the end of dosing and after a 3-month treatment-free period.
+Female beagle dogs (n = 6 or 18/group) received 0 (vehicle) or 1000 mg/kg OD of oral EBR for 1 month, and an approximately 3-month treatmentperiod after the end of dosing was scheduled for some free of the animals.
+In this study, electron microscopy of mesenteric lymph nodes was also performed after the end of dosing and after a 3-month treatment-free period.
 No animals died or were sacrificed moribund.
-White discoloration of feces, emesis, body weight loss, decreased skin turgor, thin appearance, and vacuolated macrophages in the gutassociated lymphoid tissues of the small intestines. the large spleen, lymph nodes indicative of phospholipidosis were observed at 1000 mg/kg.
+White discoloration of feces, emesis, body weight loss, decreased skin turgor, thin appearance, and vacuolated macrophages in the gutassociated lymphoid tissues of the small intestines. the and large spleen, and lymph nodes indicative of phospholipidosis were observed at 1000 mg/kg.
 There were no findings suggestive of phospholipidosis at the end of the 3-month treatment-free period, indicating the reversibility of phospholipidosis.